SuperOfficeDocs/superoffice-docs/docs/customer-center/edit-template.md

 This document is only meant as a short introduction to how to edit the customer templates.

 The templates are located inside the Templates directory in your Service install directory.
 Inside this directory there can be a number of folders, each containing templates for the different customer languages.
-Inside the language directory there should be only one directory called "customer", unless you have made any custom directories.
+Inside the language directory there should be only one directory called *customer*, unless you have made any custom directories.
 This is where the templates are stored.
 To edit one, you simply open it in a text editor.

-What the various templates do is described on [Customer Center Configuration](config.md) page.
+What the various templates do is described on [Customer Center Configuration][1] page.

 The templates are composed of normal HTML code and some tags which are understood by the Service system.
 These tags are marked with the percent-symbol, for example: %GfxPath%.
-In Service jargon, these tags are called "parser variables".
+In Service jargon, these tags are called *parser variables*.
 When accessed through the customer module in Service, the parser variables are replaced with understandable HTML code.

 All templates can be customized to your own wishes and you should be safe when just editing the HTML code and preserving the parser variables.
 If you are certain that you do not need a parser variable you can remove it.
 Parser variables can also be moved to other places in the template to fix the order of information.